 What Is Considered Race Discrimination In The Workplace?

 Racism should never be tolerated anywhere.
 But the struggle for equality continues across society and in workplaces across the country.
 A Florida race discrimination attorney can help if you believe you have been discriminated against because of your race.
-For a free consultation about your legal options in a workplace race discrimination case, call Wenzel Fenton Cabassa, P.A.
+For a free consultation about your legal options in a workplace race discrimination case in Florida, call Wenzel Fenton Cabassa, P.A.
 We have locations throughout the State of Florida where you can discuss your legal options with a race discrimination lawyer.

 In a typical employment discrimination case based on race, an employee claims that he or she was wrongfully terminated, demoted, or denied a promotion based on race, color, creed, or national origin.
 If this has happened to you, understand that there are various statutes that create extensive workplace rights against discrimination.